OctoBanon-Main/Caesium-Rich-Presence/README.md

 ## Special thanks
 [.ZΞRO](https://github.com/kostya-zero) - For helping with code and bug fixing

-Also thanks **vnpleo** for helping with text correction in this readme
+vnpleo - For helping with text correction in this readme

 ## Licenses
 The project is licensed under the GNU General Public License 3.0.